Anahita-homayoni/Use-Python-in-Excel/README.md

 Simple explanation

 This formula finds all Alternative rock bands that have at least four members and stores them in a new table.

+Filtering rows using startswith() bands[bands["Group"].str.startswith("The")]

+What this formula does

+This formula filters your bands table and returns only the rows where the Group name starts with the word “The”.

+Example matches:

+The Beatles

+The Doors

+The Rolling Stones

+Explanation of each part
+Part	Meaning
+bands	Your original DataFrame (Excel table) bands["Group"]	Selects the Group column
+.str	Enables text (string) functions .startswith("The")	Checks if the name begins with “The” bands[ ... ]	Returns only rows that match the condition Simple explanation

+This formula finds all band names that start with “The” and shows them in a new filtered table.

+Tip for learners

+To ignore capital letters (The, the, THE), use:

+bands[bands["Group"].str.lower().str.startswith("the")]